Home » Dessert Recipes » Easy Apple Pie Filling

 • Last but not least, Pink Lady apples keep their crisp texture and lovely rose color nicely, making them perfect for apple pie filling.
 They have the perfect balance of sweetness and tartness.

-Yep.
-Cooking the apples beforehand prevents the crust from becoming soggy.
-It also makes sure the filling is perfectly thickened.
+Yes.
+Cooking the apples beforehand draws out moisture and prevents the crust from becoming soggy.
+It also creates a delicious sauce that coats the apples.

 Apple pie filling is made of baking apples, lemon juice, brown sugar, granulated sugar, butter, vanilla extract, ground cinnamon, cornstarch, and a pinch of salt.

-What is the secret to a good apple pie?
+What is the Secret to a Good Apple Pie Filling?

-2. Adding a bit of lemon juice for acidity
+2. Using the correct amount of sweetness with a bit of lemon juice for acidity

 3. Not overcooking the filling

-Cornstarch is the most common thickener, but you can also use all-purpose flour that you almost certainly already have in your kitchen.
-As it has less starch, you will need to use more of it than with higher-starch thickeners.
+Cornstarch is the most common thickener, but you can also use all-purpose flour.
+As flour has less starch, you will need to use more of it than with higher-starch thickeners.

-Using overripe apples will make your pie wet and mushy.
-Experts assert that choosing the best apple variety is useless if it is overripe.
-Despite your best efforts, your apple pie will be overly mushy and flavorless.
+Using overripe apples makes your pie soggy and mushy.
+Even choosing the best apple varieties is useless if they are overripe.
+Overripe apples will also be too sweet.

-Can I Prep Filling For Apple Pie Ahead?
+Can I Prep Filling for Apple Pie in Advance?

 Definitely.
 The filling for apple pie can be prepared up to four or five days in advance and stored in the refrigerator.
-Alternatively, it can be frozen for even longer periods of time.
+Alternatively, it can be frozen or canned for longer storage.

 Serving and Pairing Suggestions

-This apple pie filling can be used in pies, tarts, or any other recipe to replace a can of apple pie filling.
+This apple pie filling can be used in pies, tarts, crisps, pastries, breakfast items, or any other recipe to replace canned apple pie filling.

 This tasty apple pie filling can be used immediately or refrigerated for later use.
 Refrigerate for up to 5 days in an airtight container.